 She received degrees from Allegheny College, PA, and the University of Cincinnati.
 She is a numerical analyst with interests in partial differential equations and inverse problems but currently focuses much of her energy on undergraduate research.
 Upon coming to Elon in 2000, she mentored over 25 students in undergraduate research projects, many of which are related to applied linear algebra.
 Dr. Arangala is very interested in inquiry learning both in and outside of the classroom.
 She is the co-director (and co-founder) of the Elon Traveling Science Center, where Elon undergraduate students develop science and math exhibits for both local and international exhibitions.

 Dr. Awtrey joined Elon University in 2010 after completing his graduate work at Arizona State University.
-His main research interests lie in algebraic number theory, with a focus on p-adic numbers, their extensions, and computational Galois theory.
-Other professional interests include mentoring undergraduate research, presenting at national and regional conferences, and engaging in the scholarship of teaching and learning.
+His main research interests lie in algebraic number theory, p-adic fields, and computational Galois theory.

-A passionate teacher-scholar, Dr. Awtrey received the Dean's Distinguished Teaching Award while at Arizona State in 2008, and he was chosen as a 2010 national Project NExT fellow.
-During the years 2012-2014, Dr. Awtrey will conduct SoTL research on Writing to Learn and Writing in the Disciplines for his CATL Scholars project, which is funded by a generous grant through Elon University's Center for the Advancement of Teaching and Learning.
+A dedicated teacher-scholar, Dr. Awtrey received the Dean's Distinguished Teaching Award while at Arizona State in 2008, and he was chosen as a 2010 national Project NExT fellow.
+Dr. Awtrey's SoTL research on Writing to Learn and Writing in the Disciplines is currently supported by a generous grant through Elon University's Center for the Advancement of Teaching and Learning.

 For more information, please visit Dr. Awtrey's Homepage.